ZeshanDev1/WizardZ-digital-landing-page/README.md

 # 🌟 WizardZ — Digital Agency Landing Page

 A modern, responsive, animated landing page for a fictional digital agency called **WizardZ**.
-Built using HTML, CSS, JavaScript, and GSAP with ScrollTrigger for smooth scroll-based animations.
+Built using HTML, CSS, JavaScript, and GSAP with ScrollTrigger for smooth scroll-based animations.Deployed on Vercel.

 ---